Back to top

 Particularly, I’d like to focus on:

-Integrate live data feeds from providers so users can see credits and impact in real time.
+Integrate live data feeds from farms so users can see credits and impact in real time.

-Integrate live data feeds from providers so users can see credits and impact in real time.
+Integrate live data feeds from farms so users can see credits and impact in real time.

-Integrate live data feeds from providers so users can see credits and impact in real time.
+Integrate live data feeds from farms so users can see credits and impact in real time.

 Add features that show collective impact and let users set personal climate goals to keep them engaged long-term.